chsienki/sprint/README.md

 ## Basic Usage

-Sprint allows you to embed information that is usually written in a project file directly into a source file via comment directives.
+Sprint allows you to embed information that is usually written in a project file directly into a source file via [comment directives](#supported-directives) .
 When you execute the file via `dotnet sprint` these directives are parsed and used to compile an executable that is then run.

 For example, given jsonDemo.cs: